Rephonic

 Recent interactions between the hosts and their guests.

-Q: What was your reaction to the news yesterday?
+Q: What was your opinions about psychics prior to this?

 Audience Metrics